jurbbo/tcp-notifier/README.md

 * Every new TCP-connection could start a new thread.
 Probably easier to code.
 * Reader thread could set response-jobs to queue and one worker thread could work with the queue.
+* Main thread on server could be the "reader thread".
+If not, there could be controller thread maintaining all the other threads.
+Latter would be better, if thread maintaining and controlling needs to be done in main thread.

 Since server can listen and send data simultaniously, concurrency enables minimun packet loss.